Key takeaways:

 - Send direct mail—like postcards, flyers, and door hangers—to homes in the areas where you want to work.
 Consider focusing on older communities where owners have been living in the same home for a long time.
 Just make sure you aren’t breaking any local rules around flyers and soliciting.

-- Advertise online using digital marketing platforms like Google search, Local Services Ads, or Facebook ads.
+- Advertise online using digital marketing platforms like Google Search, Local Services Ads, or Facebook ads.
 You can choose the audiences you advertise to and when, which makes your budget go further.

 When to hire extra team members